MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-install-pshell.md

 Now that you've installed the agent, you can apply more granular permissions to the gMSA.
 For information and step-by-step instructions on how to configure the permissions, see [Microsoft Entra Connect cloud provisioning agent gMSA PowerShell cmdlets](how-to-gmsa-cmdlets.md).

 ## Installing against US government cloud
-By default, the Microsoft Entra provisioning Agent installs against the default Azure cloud environment.
+By default, the Microsoft Entra provisioning agent installs against the default Azure cloud environment.
 If you are installing the agent for use in the US government cloud do the following:

 - In step #8, add **ENVIRONMENTNAME=AzureUSGovernment** to the command line like the example.
     ```